Lucy Bronze: Personal life

-Bronze does not often discuss her personal life, but is known to be LGBTQ.
-As of 2025, her partner is former teammate Ona Batlle.
-In March 2025, she openly discussed her 2021 diagnosis with autism and ADHD.

 She is multilingual, speaking English, Portuguese, Spanish and French.
 Bronze learnt French while playing for Lyon, and Spanish at Barcelona; she did not use an interpreter for the latter, due to her knowledge of Portuguese and French.
 Bronze has several tattoos, despite a phobia of needles, including a prominent wrist tattoo composed of multiple designs.
 This features stars – which she and Tar Heels teammates got after winning the championship in 2009, when Bronze had just turned 18 – and designs she drew herself when she was about 21, of the word "família" (Portuguese for "family") and a silhouette of Lindisfarne Castle, reflecting her origins.
-She grew up with pet dogs and got one with her roommate in 2015; with former partner Keira Walsh she has a West Highland White Terrier.
+She grew up with pet dogs; she has a West Highland White Terrier called Narla.
+As of 2023, she is in a relationship with former Barcelona teammate Ona Batlle.

 Before she saw football as a viable full-time career, Bronze planned to become an accountant and continue to play football as a hobby, and has said if she had not taken up football then she would have pursued another sport as a career.
 She has suffered from knee injuries for most of her senior career, and said in 2019 that she found the strength to continue playing because she considered the death of a childhood friend, whose funeral she missed to play in the under-19 Euros she won, to be much worse than her pain.
 Around the time of his death she also felt guilt over missing the funeral and found she could not run, visiting a sports psychologist to overcome this.
+She has been diagnosed with autism, ADHD and dyslexia.
 Bronze has been an advocate for mental health support in general.